VPN With Static IP: When a Stable Address is Actually Worth It

 When shared IP addresses still make more sense

-- everyday streaming on normal platforms
+- stream on the usual platforms

-- checking email and social apps
+- check email and social apps

-- general privacy on public Wi-Fi
+- want basic privacy on public Wi-Fi

 When a dedicated IP location is worth paying for

-Typical use cases include:
+Common cases include:

 How VeePN makes a VPN with static IP more practical